-By exploring common challenges – such as isolation and safety – and researching Age Friendly Communities solutions in transportation, housing, outdoor spaces and buildings, community support and health services, respect and social inclusion, communication and information, and civic participation and employment, we are improving the quality of life in San Diego by creating accessible, equitable and inclusive communities for all residents.
+By exploring common challenges and solutions across the eight domains of livability by AARP – transportation, housing, outdoor spaces and buildings, community support and health services, respect and social inclusion, communication and information, and civic participation and employment – we are improving the quality of life in San Diego by creating accessible, equitable and inclusive communities for all residents.

-We also partner with several nonprofit organizations and agencies that support Age Friendly Community efforts, including: San Diego County Aging & Independent Services; AARP; ElderHelp; Neighborhood House Association; Jewish Family Services; Southern CA Caregivers Association; Glenner Services; St. Paul’s Senior Services; OASIS; SANDAG; Seniors Serving Seniors; The Center – LGBT; Tierrasanta Village; Alzheimer’s Association; San Diego State University, and UC San Diego.
+To date, The San Diego Foundation has provided more than $1.9 million in strategic nonprofit grants to improve the lives of older adults, and partnered with several nonprofit organizations and agencies that support Age-Friendly Community efforts, including: San Diego County Aging & Independent Services; AARP; ElderHelp; Neighborhood House Association; Jewish Family Services; Southern CA Caregivers Association; Glenner Services; St. Paul’s Senior Services; OASIS; SANDAG; Seniors Serving Seniors; The Center – LGBT; Tierrasanta Village; Alzheimer’s Association; San Diego State University, and UC San Diego.

 Through a project with Jewish Family Services, we are connecting older adults in designated “transportation poor” areas with a call center that provides access to modern rideshare services.
 This means they are less likely to miss medical appointments and are able to independently engage with the community.